gmacario/easy-jenkins/docs/building-easyjenkins-inside-easyjenkins.md

 * Inside the project configuration page, fill-in the following information:
   - Discard Old Builds: Yes
     - Strategy: Log Rotation
+      - Days to keep builds: (none)
       - Max # of builds to keep: 2
   - Restrict where this project can be run: `master` (TODO: Define and use label `docker`)
   - Source Code Management: Git
     - Repositories